UoB-COMSM0166/2025-group-27/README.md

 We designed Glitchwood to be **efficient by design**, both in computational demand and deployment method.

-- **Frame logic and visual effects were deliberately minimized**, reducing unnecessary GPU load during idle frames and low-intensity gameplay.
+- **Optimized resource usage**: In order to reduce unnecessary GPU and CPU load, we minimized the frame logic and visual effects during idle frames and low-intensity gameplay.
+For example, complex animations and visual effects were capped, ensuring that the game uses only the resources it needs to maintain smooth gameplay.
-- By choosing **p5.js**, we avoided large runtime engines or installations, significantly lowering the **energy cost of distribution**.
+- **Choice of p5.js**: By opting for **p5.js**, a lightweight JavaScript library, we avoided the need for large runtime engines or installations, significantly lowering the **energy cost of distribution**.
+This also ensures that the game is accessible through web browsers without requiring additional plugins or high system resources.
-- All assets were optimized for browser delivery—pixel art sprites, static backgrounds, and capped animation loops.
+- **Optimized assets for web delivery**: All game assets, including pixel art sprites, static backgrounds, and animation loops, were optimized for browser delivery.
+This ensures a smaller file size and reduced data transfer, making it more energy-efficient for both servers and players' devices.

 > Through these measures, Glitchwood can run on older devices with limited hardware resources, expanding access and reducing lifecycle emissions.

 **Reflection**:
 While our client-side game is energy-efficient, our current GitHub-hosted deployment offers limited control over backend sustainability.
 Future versions could adopt green hosting solutions or power-aware analytics.
+For example, hosting on data centers powered by renewable energy sources could further reduce the environmental impact.

 #### 7.2 Social Impact

 Glitchwood explores the **emotional experience of tech burnout** through symbolic gameplay: a developer trapped inside a buggy system, debugging both code and self.
 This narrative lens helped us address:

-- **Workplace overexertion**: Gameplay reflects cognitive load, pressure, and repeated failure cycles.
+- **Workplace overexertion**: Gameplay reflects the cognitive load, pressure, and repeated failure cycles that many software developers face.
+By incorporating elements of frustration, debugging, and dealing with system crashes, the game creates an emotional connection to the stresses of real-life software development.
-- **Mental health**: The game avoids high-punishment loops and offers two difficulty levels to reduce frustration for casual players.
+- **Mental health**: The game avoids high-punishment loops, instead offering a more forgiving experience through two difficulty levels.
+This makes the game more approachable for casual players, offering an enjoyable experience without overwhelming them.
+The goal is to highlight the balance between challenge and mental well-being.
-- **Role diversity**: Characters metaphorically represent different developer personas, affirming that diverse work styles are valid.
+- **Role diversity**: Characters in the game metaphorically represent different developer personas.
+This acknowledges that there is no one-size-fits-all approach in development.
+Whether it's the more meticulous type of programmer or the fast-paced problem solver, the game recognizes the validity of different work styles and encourages diversity in the workplace.

 We also actively considered inclusivity:

-- High-contrast color schemes aid visibility
+- **High-contrast color schemes** were implemented to aid visibility for players with visual impairments, ensuring that the game remains accessible to a wider range of users.
-- Pet feedback was reinforced with icons and animations
+- **Pet feedback** was reinforced with clear icons and animations, making it easier for players to understand when their pets are performing actions or assisting in combat.
-- Control inputs were kept simple and tutorialized in early waves
+- **Simplified control inputs** were introduced and tutorialized in the early waves of the game, ensuring that even novice players can quickly grasp the mechanics without feeling overwhelmed.

 > These choices support a wider range of players while embedding real-world themes into the experience.
+We hope that by bringing these aspects into the gameplay, we can create a conversation around mental health and inclusivity in the tech industry.

 #### 7.3 Technical Sustainability

 We prioritized **long-term maintainability** and **modular extensibility**:

-- All core systems (weather, upgrades, pets) were developed as independent modules, reducing system coupling
+- **Modular code design**: All core systems, including weather effects, upgrades, and pets, were developed as independent modules, reducing system coupling and enhancing flexibility for future updates.
+This approach ensures that individual features can be extended or modified without affecting other parts of the game.
-- Code reuse was maximized via inheritance and abstract classes (e.g., all enemies share movement logic)
+- **Code reuse and abstraction**: We maximized code reuse by utilizing inheritance and abstract classes.
+For instance, all enemies share the same basic movement logic, allowing for easy integration of new enemy types without rewriting core functionality.
-- Game runs on open standards (HTML5 + JS), avoiding locked platforms or proprietary libraries
+- **Open standards**: The game runs on open standards such as **HTML5** and **JavaScript**, avoiding the use of proprietary libraries or locked platforms.
+This ensures that the game remains accessible, adaptable, and easy to modify in the future.

-> This structure enables future teams—or even external contributors—to extend the system with new content (e.g., characters, weather types) without rewriting foundational logic.
+> This structure enables future teams—or even external contributors—to extend the system with new content (e.g., characters, weather types) without rewriting foundational logic, promoting long-term sustainability in the game's development.

-We also intentionally targeted **low-spec hardware**, ensuring our game is playable on entry-level laptops or tablets without additional setup.
+We also intentionally targeted **low-spec hardware**, ensuring our game is playable on entry-level laptops or tablets without additional setup, making the game more accessible to players with limited access to high-end gaming systems.

 #### 7.4 Sustainability-Oriented Requirements